 ‘Do what you love, and never work a day in your life!’ …Rings true, doesn’t it?

-Most of us spend more time at work (averaging 8 hours a day), than at home, so the importance of 8 hours of fulfillment and passion, compared to 8 hours of drudgery seems self-evident.
-The fact that we all need to make a living is a fact that does not preclude the fact that we want more… not just to make a living, but to make a life.
+Many people spend more time at work than at home, averaging 8 hours a day, for 40 hours a week.
+Eight hours of fulfillment, compared to 8 hours of drudgery is self-evident.
+Making a living does not preclude the reality that we want and need more… not just to make a living, but to make a life.

 Most people recognize the value of work as more than the expression of educational, professional, intellectual, ethical, and creative energies.
-We understand its meaning and value, and certainly feel it when these rich dimensions of life are missing, or thwarted.
-As such, we recognize our career as the form for our deepest self-expression, as unique as we are.
+We understand its meaning and value, and feel diminished when these rich dimensions of life are missing, or thwarted.
+Our career, even as a Carer and Homemaker, is the living demonstration of our deepest self-expression, as unique as we are.

-In life, as we change and grow, so our careers alter to reflect our evolving skills, desires, and philosophies.
-Not surprisingly then, most people will change careers four or five times during their working life, either by force, necessity, or will.
+In life, as we change and grow, our careers alter to reflect our evolving skills, desires, and philosophies.
+Not surprisingly, most people will change careers four or five times during their working life, either by force, necessity, or will.
 However, our active choices for work always have one thing in common…us!
-Effective career counseling can bridge the gap between finding a good fit for your life goals and personality, and wasting time in a career that doesn’t fit, that is a fantasy, or is unrewarding.
+Effective career counseling can bridge the gap between finding a good fit for your life goals and personality, and wasting time in a career that doesn’t fit, or is unrewarding.

 Career Counseling Is For Everyone